NEOM McLaren Formula E Team | Formula E

 Bicester, UK

 Mercedes-EQ started a radical new chapter with a grand entry into all-electric street racing in Season 6.
-After closing out their rookie campaign with a debut victory and third in the Teams' standings, the team set out in 2020/21 with a clear eye on the title and duly delivered, with Nyck de Vries sealing top spot at the last.
+After closing out their rookie campaign with a debut victory and third in the Teams' standings, the team set out in 2020/21 with a clear eye on the title and duly delivered, with Nyck de Vries sealing the top spot at the last.
 De Vries will set about defending his title in Season 8, returning alongside Stoffel Vandoorne as the legendary German marque searches for double Teams’ and Drivers’ crowns.

-With a strong racing pedigree outside of Formula E, including six constructors’ titles and seven drivers’ titles in the hybrid era of Formula 1, the marque has also enjoyed success in German touring cars (DTM) and sportscar racing worldwide.
+With a motorsport history dating back to 1894, when Mercedes-Benz competed in the very first motor race between Paris and Rouen.
+With a strong racing pedigree outside of Formula E, including six constructors’ titles and seven drivers’ titles in the hybrid era of Formula 1, the marque also enjoyed success in German touring cars (DTM) and sportscar racing worldwide.
 Few names in the sport can claim to be more successful.

 Marking its first year as a full works team, the team graduated out of the HWA Racelab outfit, which competed in the 2018/19 season of the championship.
 Finishing ninth overall, HWA claimed one podium in 13 races with drivers Stoffel Vandoorne and Gary Paffett.